aksshyadav3-ops/personal-expence-tracker/README.md

 A simple command line interface application buit in python to track everyday spending

 ## How to run
-To test this tracking system run:
+To test this tracking system run this on your terminal:
 '''bash
    python app.py'''